mbesser/mbesser.github.io/_drafts/barkarte.md

 tags: [webdesign, front-end development]
 ---

 Barkarte.at is a tool that

+I handled the design process from early concepts to final implementation.
+Delivered user journey documentation, wireframes, mockup in several levels of fidelity, a front-end styleguide and much more.